coq/ceps/text/069-coq-roadmap.md

 #### Visual identity and website

-The change of name is an opportunity to redesign the visual identity of Rocq and to give a fresher look to the historical website of Coq.
+The change of name is an opportunity to redesign the visual identity of the Rocq Prover and to give a fresher look to the historical website of Coq.

 #### Technical issues

-On the technical issues, the renaming practically means a huge amount of search&replace in many parts of the code base and website links.
-We may ask also for user contributions for more peripherical changes.
+On the technical issues, the renaming practically means a huge amount of search&replace in many parts of the code base, website links, etc. We may ask for user contributions for more peripherical changes, for instance on user contributions.

 ### Kernel, theory